wkumari/draft-wkumari-dnsop-extended-error/README.md

    I also want to thank the band "Infected Mushroom" for providing a good background soundtrack (and to see if I can get away with this!)

-   Another author would like to thank the band "Mushroom Infectors"
+   Another author would like to thank the band "Mushroom Infectors".
+   This was funny at the time we wrote it, but I cannot remember why...

 9. References